FAQ Application & Admission

 - Crossing the borders in World Archaeology

 The Individual Track.

-We no longer offer this track, as the Science & Society track is already designed to create your own individual programme.
+We no longer offer this track, as Science, Society and Self is already designed to create your own individual programme.

 The Double Bachelor Plus Track.

 This track is available if you are following two bachelor degree programmes at the same time, at least one of which is at Leiden University.
 To receive the Honours Certificate you only need to take 5 EC extra in addition to the two bachelors, in the form of an Honours Class.
 Additionally, the rule is that both bachelor’s programmes must be completed within a specific amount of time (depending on the total number of unique credits that you will obtain) and with a GPA of at least 7.0.

 Yes, if you want to go abroad within your bachelor’s programme you can still combine this with Honours College.
 If you stay abroad for less than six months, this normally poses no problems.
 If you plan to stay abroad for longer than six months, different arrangements may need to be made.

 First of all, Honours is a lot of fun!
 You can learn about topics that make you curious, and it offers you new experiences and the opportunity to make new friends.
 The teaching in the Honours College is provided by great teachers and experts, and you learn together with students who are just as motivated as you.
 You get the opportunity to do a societal and/or research internship, explore different areas of your study, or explore a completely different field.
 The Honours courses you did will be mentioned on your bachelor’s degree certificate, and you also receive an Honours Certificate.

 LUC is a broad English-language bachelor’s programme (Liberal arts) of 180 EC, where you live with your fellow students in the same building.
 The Honours College (HC) offers you an extra 30-EC programme in addition to your regular bachelor’s programme in Leiden or The Hague.
 HC-students also have their own location – Oude Sterrenwacht – where some Honours Classes are taught.